|

 Poor goals:

-Intimidation.
+• Intimidation.
 If one of the partners is organized around having more control in the relationship, he or she will need to keep the other person reluctant to challenge his or her dominance.
 This is usually accomplished by being a bit of a bully (or sometimes a very bad bully).
-Fights become peppered with emotional manipulation designed to gaslight the “weaker” partner into believing that the dominant partner is justified in maintaining the leadership role.
+Fights become peppered with emotional manipulation designed to gaslight the “weaker” partner into believing that the dominant partner is justified in maintaining their authoritarian role.

 Good goals: